 Miscellany, from a variety of sources, of Customs, Sayings, Festivities, Mummers’, Pastimes and Folk Songs The way we were

-Information about Mummers collected by Stephen Roud.
-Roud’s collection
+Information about Mummers collected by Stephen Roud Roud collection

-Article and photograph about Folk Song activity at the Sloop Inn, written by Brian Reeves, originally published in ‘The Bridge’.
+Article and photograph on Folk Song activity at the Sloop Inn, by Brian Reeves, originally published in ‘The Bridge’.
 Bridge Sloop item

-Article about Morris Dancing, local records from 1595 to 2015, written by Brian Reeves, originally published in ‘The Bridge’.
+Article on Morris Dancing, local records from 1595 to 2015, by Brian Reeves, originally published in ‘The Bridge’.
 Bridge Morris item